Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 Personal care

-• Skincare: Mix a drop of essential oil with one teaspoon of coconut or jojoba oil for a rejuvenating face or body moisturizer with added health benefits.
+• Skincare: Mix a drop of essential oil with one teaspoon of coconut or jojoba oil to rejuvenate face or body moisturizer with added health benefits.

 • Baths and massages: Add a few drops of lavender or other essential oils to baths or massage oils for additional relaxation and wellness support.